-munications with any corporate employee so long as the communication relates to the subject matter for which the company is seeking legal representation.
-At least one state (California) is more protective, providing that communications will be deemed to present a prima facie claim of attorney-client privilege so long as obtaining advice was the predominant purpose of the relationship between the client and counsel.
+Courts have generally held under both federal common law and state law that, for the attorney-client privilege to apply, the dominant or predominant purpose of the communication itself must have been to solicit or render legal advice.
+At least one state (California) is more protective, providing that communications will be deemed to present a prima facie claim of attorneyclient privilege so long as obtaining advice was the predominant purpose of the relationship between the client and counsel.